Cardinals remove interim tag from Mike Shildt’s title

 ST. LOUIS (AP) — Thrilled with the results, the St. Louis Cardinals thanked Mike Shildt.

-The Cardinals took off the interim tag from Shildt’s title and promoted him to full-time manager on Tuesday, a reward for steering the team back into postseason contention after taking over for the fired Mike Matheny.
+The Cardinals took off the interim tag from Shildt’s title and promoted him to full-time manager through 2020, a reward for steering the team back into postseason contention after replacing the fired Mike Matheny.

+“Why now?
+We could have waited but we feel like the time is right,” President of Baseball Operations John Mozeliak said Tuesday at Busch Stadium.
+“As we stated from Day One, we would use this time to really see how he handled the job.
+We just felt like we could not do better.
+Mike has shown he can do the job.
+Mike checks a lot of boxes along the way.”

+“It made sense to do it now.
+Everything is going well, and more importantly momentum is building behind our players.
+Having Mike Shildt as manager is a tremendous story.
+I hope the next chapter is even better,” he said.

-In danger of missing the playoffs three straight years for the first time since the late ’90s, the Cardinals have gone 26-12 since July 15, including a 19-5 mark in August.
-St. Louis now holds the top spot in the NL wild-card standings.
+In danger of missing the playoffs three straight years for the first time since the late ’90s, the Cardinals have gone 26-12 since July 15 — the most wins in the majors during that span.
+A 19-5 mark in August has put them into the top spot in the NL wild-card standings.

+“I have been given a lot of credit for what’s happened in the past six weeks,” Shildt said.
+“I appreciate it, but I cannot accept it.
+The players make the plays and run the bases.
+They are a special group and I’m glad to be a part of it.”

 The Cardinals were 47-46 when Matheny was fired a day before the All-Star break.
-Since then, they have the most wins in the majors.
-They’ve also cut their deficit in the NL Central from 7 1/2 games to 4 1/2 behind the division-leading Chicago Cubs.
+They’ve cut their deficit in the NL Central from 7 1/2 games to 4 1/2 behind the division-leading Chicago Cubs.

-“The team’s focused, high-level style of play under Mike is a standard that his teams consistently displayed during his prior years in the minors, and it has continued here at the major league level,” Cardinals Chairman Bill DeWitt said.
+“The team’s focused, high-level style of play under Mike is a standard that his teams consistently displayed during his prior years in the minors, and it has continued here at the major league level,” Cardinals Chairman Bill DeWitt Jr. said.
+“We’ve won, certainly, but he’s got great relationships with the players.
+We all watch the games and my observation is, I think his game strategy is excellent.”

-The Cardinals made the move before playing Pittsburgh at Busch Stadium.
+The Cardinals made the move before hosting Pittsburgh.
 St. Louis has won five of six, all on the road, and have won each of their last nine series overall.

+“What a privilege and honor it is to be the field manager of the St. Louis Cardinals,” Shildt said.
+“Mo had a vision for my career far greater than my own and I’m very grateful for that.”

 The 50-year-old Shildt, who never played in the minors or majors, joined the Cardinals organization in 2004.
 He spent most of that time managing in the minors and was a member of the major league coaching staff the past two seasons.